prettyboymp/woocommerce/docs/contribution/releases/schedule.md

 - update [the calendar](https://developer.woocommerce.com/release-calendar/) with the new release dates

 > Note: To minimize friction for teams, it's recommended not to change intervals between RCs and the final release but
 > instead to shift the entire release cycle.
-The intervals consider multiple factors, including teams capacity.
+The intervals consider multiple factors, including the capacity across teams.